Cold Comfort

 Making the Components:

-The City Deck contains 30 tile cards that 2.5” x 3.75”, four pages of art.
-You can print these on full-sheet labels and affix them to sturdy cardstock, such as a cereal box, then cut them down to size.
-The file also has one box label, since there was space.
+The City Deck contains 30 tile cards that are 2.5” x 3.75”.
+You can print these on full-sheet labels and affix them to sturdy cardstock, then cut them down to size.
+That file also has one box label, since there was space for it.

-The Cards include six player ID cards and 12 citizens.
-These cards are never shuffled, so you could make them like the tiles above, or use any other reasonable method for cards.
+The Cards file includes six player reference cards and twelve citizens.
+These cards are never shuffled, so you could make them like the tiles above, or use any other reasonable method.

-The Hotels are small squares that you can also affix to cardstock, and then cut to size.
-This file has two pages in case you want to make your tiles double-sided, and also includes scoring tokens if you need them.
+The Hotels are small squares that you can affix to cardstock, and then cut to size.
+This file has two pages, in case you want to make your tiles double-sided, and it also includes art for scoring tokens if you need them.

-The Scoring Track is a simple one-sheet board that you can also print and affix to cardstock.
+The Scoring Track is a simple one-sheet board that you can print and affix to cardstock.

-In addition to the components above, you will also need 36 dice, some money (tiny poker chips are best), and a ship token (literally any small object will do).
-If you are using the citizen rules, you’ll also need six tokens and twelve dice of various colors.
+In addition to the components above, you will also need 36 matching dice, some money (tiny poker chips are best), and a ship token (literally any small object will do).
+If you are using the citizen rules, you’ll also need six tokens and twelve dice of various colors, as described on the cards.

 Here are some of our how-to videos, related to this project.